uselesstechjunks/generative_models_mle/docs/content/chapter0.md

-# Chapter 0: One Pager on Notations & Quick Refresher
+# Part 0: One Pager on Notations & Quick Refresher

 Consider this chapter a reference card for the rest of the guide.
 It grounds our notation and highlights a few standard identities that we will regularly invoke later.
 It is deliberately brief so you can skim through, get a feel for the notation, and move straight into the core material.